Cincinnati: Etymology and nicknames

+One nickname, the City of Seven Hills, stems from the June 1853 edition of the West American Review, "Article III—Cincinnati: Its Relations to the West and South", which described and named seven specific hills.
+The hills form a crescent around the city: Mount Adams, Walnut Hills, Mount Auburn, Vine Street Hill, College Hill, Fairmont (now rendered Fairmount), and Mount Harrison (now known as Price Hill).
+The name refers to the Seven hills of Rome.
+Newer nicknames such as "The 'Nati" are emerging and are attempted to be used in different cultural contexts.
+For example, the local Keep America Beautiful affiliate, Keep Cincinnati Beautiful, introduced the catchphrase "Don't Trash the 'Nati" in 1998 as part of a litter-prevention campaign.

 Early history

 Cincinnati as depicted in 1812 with a population of 2,000.

-Cincinnati began in 1788 when Mathias Denman, Colonel Robert Patterson, and Israel Ludlow landed at a spot at the northern bank of the Ohio opposite the mouth of the Licking River and decided to settle there.
+Cincinnati was founded in 1788, when Mathias Denman, Colonel Robert Patterson, and Israel Ludlow landed at a spot at the northern bank of the Ohio opposite the mouth of the Licking River and decided to settle there.
 The original surveyor, John Filson, named it "Losantiville", a combination of syllables drawn from French and Latin words, intended to mean "town opposite the mouth of the Licking".
 On January 4, 1790, St. Clair changed the name of the settlement to honor the Society of the Cincinnati.

 In 1811, the introduction of steamboats on the Ohio River opened up the city's trade to more rapid shipping, and the city established commercial ties with St. Louis, Missouri, and New Orleans downriver.
 Cincinnati was incorporated as a city on March 1, 1819.
 Exporting pork products and hay, it became a center of pork processing in the region.
 From 1810 to 1830, the city's population nearly tripled, from 9,642 to 24,831.

 Construction on the Miami and Erie Canal began on July 21, 1825, when it was called the Miami Canal, related to its origin at the Great Miami River.
 The first section of the canal was opened for business in 1827.
-In 1827, the canal connected Cincinnati to nearby Middletown; by 1840, it had reached Toledo.
+In 1827, the canal connected Cincinnati to nearby Middletown; by 1840, it had reached Toledo on Lake Erie.
 Railroads were the next major form of commercial transportation to come to Cincinnati.
 In 1836, the Little Miami Railroad was chartered.
 Construction began soon after, to connect Cincinnati with the Mad River and Lake Erie Railroad, and provide access to the ports of the Sandusky Bay on Lake Erie.